royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 ![Hollow Knight 2022-06-21 17-48-03 a](https://user-images.githubusercontent.com/14790745/174921467-d980e3f8-1230-45ba-a8b9-acfed7b93d56.png)

 ## Find (and update) your stats

-When "Save & Quit", the mod automatically saves stats into files `Data.SaveX.json` (X=1..4) in the game's save folder. **To find on a PC:** press `Windows + R`, put in `"%AppData%/../LocalLow/Team Cherry/Hollow Knight/GodhomeWinLossTracker"`, press `ENTER`).
+When "Save & Quit", the mod automatically saves stats into files `Data.SaveX.json` (X=1..4) in the game's save folder.

+**To find on a PC:** Press `Windows + R`, put in `"%AppData%/../LocalLow/Team Cherry/Hollow Knight/GodhomeWinLossTracker"`, press `ENTER`).

-**To update the stats**, first "Save & Quit", then modify the `Data.SaveX.json` files and save the files.
+**To update the stats:** First "Save & Quit", then modify the `Data.SaveX.json` files and save the files.
 The updated stats will be automatically loaded the next time the same game save is loaded.

 ## Automatic (local) backup of your stats